DIYS, HOW TO’S & PRODUCTIVITY TIPS

 How do you use a daily planner every day

-Now that you have your day outlined, keep your planner handy.
+Now that you have your day outlined, keep your daily planner handy.
 Cross items off your schedule as they happen so you can focus on the remaining tasks of the day.
 Because change is constant, you’ll want to adjust the contents of your schedule as times and dates shift.
 Use your planner as a reference when you’re asked to schedule appointments or to provide your availability.
 If plans are tentative, consider writing them in pencil or on a sticky note so you can move them if necessary.